vergecurrency/VergeSlim/README.md

 ### based on MyVergies, originally created by: Swen Van Zanten

-This desktop wallet provides an easy and secure wallet on your personal computer.
-With **Tor** integrated you can be sure your wallet communication is private. 💪
+Verge Slim is an easy-to-use, secure, light-weight wallet for your Windows/Linux/macOS computer.
+With **Tor** integrated you can be sure your wallet communication is private! 💪

 ## Features: